Mommy Timeout Ideas: Stress Reliever Tips

 You make sure your kids have all they need, but can you remember when was the last time that you made time for yourself?
 If the best you can come up with was your last baby shower, odds are you might need a little more "me" time than "we" time.
 A little self-TLC can boost your moods and minimize stress, making it easier to manage things at home.

-Between your day job and your role as a mother and partner, it's easy to let nurturing yourself fall to the wayside.
+Between your day job and your role as a mother and partner, it's easy to let nurturing yourself fall by the wayside.
 And when you don’t nurture yourself, you leave room for stress to creep in.
 Clinical psychologist Weitzman Zoref recommends carving out time each week for self-care.
 Stay on top of your own medical checkups, versus only your kids’ checkups.
 Burn off stress at the gym.
 Sit down to eat healthy, balanced meals rather than simply nibbling off others' plates.
 Get that manicure you've been putting off.
 When you take care of yourself, you’re not relieving everyday stress, but you are being a strong parent and good role model for your kids – a win-win.

 If you've recently had a baby, you’re probably adjusting to new feeding, diaper changing, and sleeping schedules – meaning your life is probably a little more stressful and your intimate life a little less active.
 Physical and emotional intimacy are huge stress relievers – especially when you have kids.
 So, make a plan to fix that.
 Chat by phone or in-person about matters other than your children.
 Schedule dates every week or two.
 Spice up your bedroom life with a fun toy, such as the K-Y® Teasing Touch Vibrator.
 As a bonus, the quiet massager won't wake your kids.